SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion_Ventura_VS103.md

 ## About

 This connector monitors the Nevion Ventura VS103 chassis and supported cards through **SNMP** communication.
-Different drivers will be exported for the supported cards.
+Different connectors will be exported for the supported cards.
 A list can be found in the section "Exported Connectors" below.

 ### Version Info